Reported Road Casualties Great Britain

 Reported Road Casualties Great Britain (RRCGB), formerly Road Casualties Great Britain (RCGB) and before that Road Accidents Great Britain (RAGB), is the official statistical publication of the UK Department for Transport (DfT) on traffic casualties, fatalities and related road safety data.
 This publication, first produced in 1951, is the primary source for data on road casualties in Great Britain.
 It is based primarily on police STATS19 data.
 Data has been collected since 1926.

-The remainder of the UK casualty statistics, those from Northern Ireland, are reported separately by the PSNI.
+The remainder of the UK casualty statistics, those from Northern Ireland, are reported separately by the Police Service of Northern Ireland.